 - University of Maryland

 - Virginia Commonwealth University.

 If you choose to spend time working or studying in another part of Europe you may be eligible for an Erasmus+ grant.

-- Specialised workstations for video games and digital media production
+- Specialised workstations for games, animation and VFX production

 Academic year structure

 The academic year is divided into two semesters of 15 weeks each.
 Each semester consists of a period of teaching, revision/directed learning and assessment.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 All taught modules are 15 credits.
 Project modules and dissertation modules can be either 15, 30, 45 or 60 credits.